 The provider, based in the British Virgin Islands, keeps no logs of any kind, ensuring no records of your online travels are available.
 A Bitcoin payment option keeps your payment info incognito.

-ExpressVPN’s fast connections are well protected with military-grade encryption and kill switch, IPv6 and DNS leak protections.
+ExpressVPN’s fast connections are well protected with military-grade 256-bit AES encryption and automatic kill switch, IPv6 and DNS leak protections.
 Thankfully, data caps and bandwidth limitations are not a part of the feature set.

 Indonesian users can make use of ExpressVPN’s impressive global server coverage.
 The provider has over 3,000 servers in 94 countries, including some stationed in Indonesia, providing access to Indonesia-centric content when you’re out of the country.